The Pros & Cons of Selling Your House at Auction

 It is often assumed that properties sold at auction tend to be problem homes or have been repossessed.
 However, this is a myth that is gradually being debunked.
 Anybody can sell or buy a home at a property auction and you don’t need to be a cash buyer either.

 Property auctions are open to all and can be a great way to purchase a property.
 However, they do not suit everybody trying to sell their home.
-If you are considering selling your house at auction, read the below first and make sure you understand auctions fully.
+If you are considering selling your house at auction, read the below first and make sure you understand auctions fully and the pros and cons to selling your house at an auction.

 What is a property auction?